Rembus

 Rembus.publishFunction

-data may be any type of data, but if the components are implemented in different languages then data has to be a DataFrame or a CBOR basic data type.
+data array may contains any type, but if the components are implemented in different languages then data has to be a DataFrame or a primitive type that is CBOR encodable.

 source